 Office of Ambulatory Nursing

-Cleveland Clinic extends its reach into individual communities across Northeast Ohio and Florida through the work of over 1800 ambulatory care registered nurses.
-Employed throughout our institutes, Regional Hospitals and in our Family Health Centers these nurses work to help patients and their families not only manage both acute and chronic illnesses, but also engage in illness prevention.
+Cleveland Clinic extends its reach into individual communities across Northeast Ohio and Florida through the work of over 2,200 ambulatory care registered nurses.
+Employed throughout our institutes, regional hospitals and in our family health centers, these nurses work to help patients and their families not only manage both acute and chronic illnesses, but also engage in illness prevention.

 Office of Emergency Services